NoxHarmonium/unity-tools/README.md

 #### Integration with tasks

     var task = new UnityTask<string>( (task) =>
         {
-        // This code executes on a new thread string result = SomeBlockingDownloadMethod();
+            string result = SomeBlockingDownloadMethod();
-        // Uncaught exceptions will get caught internally and reject the task automatically task.Resolve(result);
+            task.Resolve(result);
+        },
-    }, UnityDispatcher.Instance); // You can pass an object that implements IDispatcher and callbacks will be automatically dispatched
+        // You can pass an object that implements IDispatcher and callbacks will be automatically dispatched UnityDispatcher.Instance
+    );

     task.Then(
         onSucess: () => Debug.Log("This will be called on the dispatch thread"))